 4.1: Introduction

 Biological psychology is a broad and diverse field that consists of many different approaches including neuroscience, neuropsychology, cognitive neuroscience, behavioral genetics, and psychopharmacology.
 With so many different approaches, it is not surprising that the research methods used in biological psychology are also broad and diverse.
-Techniques range from low-level approaches like recording activity of a single neuron and dissecting animal brains to high-level cognitive testing and brain imaging in humans.
-We’ve learned about brain function from case studies of brain damage and by using technical marvels such as high-resolution brain imaging and optogenetics (in which cells in animal brains are genetically manipulated so they can be controlled by specific wavelengths of light while the animal is awake!).
+Techniques range from low-level approaches like recording the activity of a single neuron and dissecting animal brains to high-level cognitive testing and brain imaging in humans.
+We’ve learned about brain function from case studies of brain damage and from technical marvels such as high-resolution brain imaging and optogenetics (in which cells in animal brains are genetically manipulated so they can be controlled by specific wavelengths of light while the animal is awake!).

 definition